BarbeRousseLibre/hermessenger/docs/HOW-IT-WORKS.md

 Still a WIP.

 ## Take the user's input and saves it into a JSON
-First it checks validity of the user input and write a file into a JSON file if all tests are OK and if the needed directories exist:
+First it checks validity of the user input and write a file in JSON format if all tests are OK and if the needed directories exist:

 > {